awslabs/mountpoint-s3/README.md

     wget https://s3.amazonaws.com/mountpoint-s3-release/latest/x86_64/mount-s3.deb
     sudo apt-get install -y ./mount-s3.deb

+> [!NOTE]
-See [Installing Mountpoint for Amazon S3](doc/INSTALL.md) for detailed instructions and other installation options (including Docker or building from source).
+> See [Installing Mountpoint for Amazon S3](doc/INSTALL.md) for detailed instructions and other installation options (including Docker or building from source).

 Once you've got Mountpoint for Amazon S3 installed, you can mount your Amazon S3 bucket.
 You'll need valid AWS credentials to access your bucket;